Cedric1910/student-staff-search/README.md

 If you are having any problems or confusion regarding these setup instructions, please email Hugo Baird at baihu868@student.otago.ac.nz
 He will provide further technical assistance needed.
 <br><br>
-**Refer to Figures on the Wiki page under "Project Setup Instructions"**